yanshay/SpoolEase/documentation/console-build.md

 - Soldering tools
 - 3D Model of SpoolEase case - [https://makerworld.com/en/models/1138678](https://makerworld.com/en/models/1138678)
 - Four M2x10 screws to securely hold the display in place (not mandatory)
+- microSD Card – (Optional for now, but **highly recommended**) – FAT-formatted (classic 8.3 filenames; can be formatted directly on Bambulab printers)

 ## Connector Placement